 - Cardiovascular disease

-Every single one of the tens of thousands of taste buds in your mouth has special sweetness receptors.
-Each of them is also connected to the brain’s pleasure center.
+Every single taste bud in your mouth has a special sweetness receptor, and they are also connected to the brain’s pleasure center.
 In effect, they receive a reward for satisfying the body’s sugar fix.
-But the craving isn’t just in your taste buds.
+But, the craving isn’t just in your taste buds.
 Recent research has discovered that sugar taste receptors are also located in the stomach, esophagus and even the pancreas.
 All of them are linked to your appetite.
 When it comes to addiction, cocaine’s got nothing on sugar.
-Here’s what Dr. Pamela Peeke, author of The Hunger Fix, has to say about it: “Animal studies have shown that refined sugar is more addictive than cocaine, heroin, or morphine.
+Here’s what Dr. Pamela Peeke, author of The Hunger Fix, has to say about it: “Animal studies have shown that refined sugar is more addictive than cocaine, heroin or morphine.
 An animal will choose an Oreo over morphine.
 Why?
 This cookie has the perfect combination of sugar and fat to hijack the brain’s reward center.”
 For more than 80 years now, food manufacturers have been well aware of human sugar addiction.
 They use this knowledge to increase their profit margins in countless ways.
 As a result, sugar is in everything.
-Recognizing this and going on a zero sugar diet will revolutionize your health.
+Recognizing this and going on a zero-sugar diet will revolutionize your health.

 Sugar's Effect on Insulin Levels

-So what does your body do with all that sugar you're consuming?
-Here’s one way to think about it: Imagine the cells in your body as tiny cars.
-They all need gasoline to work.
+So, what does your body do with all that sugar you're consuming?
+Here’s one way to think about it: Imagine the cells in your body as tiny cars that all need gasoline to work.
 To provide that fuel, sugar has to get inside the tank of all those cells, and it does that through the use of insulin.
 When you eat something with sugar in it, the sugar moves into your bloodstream.
 When there’s sugar in the blood, the pancreas secretes insulin.
-Now there is both insulin and sugar in the blood.
+Now both insulin and sugar are in the blood.
 The insulin travels through the bloodstream and binds to insulin receptors on the outside of each cell.
 This then sends a signal to the inside of the cell to open up a sugar door to allow the fuel that is the sugar into the cell.
 However, in order for the signal to get from the insulin receptors on the outside of the cell to the inside where the door is opened to let the sugar in, certain key minerals and other nutrients need to be present within the cell.
 If they are not there, the door will remain closed.
-So what happens to all the sugar?
+So, what happens to all the sugar?
 It piles up in the blood.
 As a response to this, the body makes more insulin.
-This is called Insulin Resistance Syndrome.
-It is also known as Syndrome X and Metabolic Syndrome.
+This is called Insulin Resistance Syndrome, also known as Syndrome X and Metabolic Syndrome.
 When insulin piles up in the bloodstream in huge amounts, by sheer volumetric pressure, it punches holes in the cell wall and the cell dies.
-So, if you’ve ever wondered why people with diabetes get gangrene and lose their toes, fingers, and limbs, now you know!
-Insulin also stimulates the release of a fat-storing enzyme known as LPL.
-LPL takes the excess blood sugar and turns it into stored body fat.
+So, if you’ve ever wondered why people with diabetes get gangrene and lose their toes, fingers and limbs, now you know!
+Insulin also stimulates the release of a fat-storing enzyme known as LPL which takes the excess blood sugar and turns it into stored body fat.

 How to Make a No-Sugar Diet Work

-Now that we ’ve established that sugar is not only in nearly everything in the supermarket but also extremely addictive, it may seem like going on a no-sugar diet would be almost impossible.
-In this section, we provide you with a path to going sugar-free that, while not easy, is definitely achievable.
+Now that we’ve established that sugar is not only in nearly everything in the supermarket but also extremely addictive, it may seem like going on a no-sugar diet would be almost impossible.
+In this section, we provide you with a path toward a sugar free diet that, while not easy, is definitely achievable.

 1. Become a Label Reader

 Going sugar-free requires you to be a detective of sorts.
-That’s because manufacturers have hidden sugars in many foods that we wouldn’t normally associate with being sweet.
+That’s because manufacturers have other names for sugar in many foods that we wouldn’t normally associate with being sweet.
 Fortunately, the law requires that they disclose what they are putting into the foods they dish up to us.
-So, the first step to success on a sugar-free diet is to learn to read labels.
-As you embark upon your sugar-free diet-journey, you may choose to eliminate all foods that contain sugar in any quantity.
-Or you may choose to limit yourself to foods with less than 5 grams of sugar per 100 grams.
+So, the first step to success on a sugar free diet is to learn to read labels.
+As you start your low-sugar diet, you may choose to eliminate all foods that contain sugar in any quantity.
+Or, you may choose to limit yourself to foods with less than 5 grams of sugar per 100 grams.
 This will wipe out 90% of all processed foods.
 Many people find it easier to visualize amounts of sugar in teaspoons.
 In order to calculate the sugar content in teaspoons, divide the sugar content by 4.
 So, 4 grams of sugar is roughly equivalent to one teaspoon.
 When you are reading an ingredient list, remember that the nearer an item is to the top of the list, the more of it there is in the product.

 2. Identify Common Culprits